mabdullahsoyturk/Torch-Sputnik/README.md

 # Steps

-* &#9989; Write Python bindnigs for SpMM with Pytorch tensors.
+* &#9989; Write Python bindings for SpMM with Pytorch tensors.
-* &#9989; Write Python bindnigs for SDDMM with Pytorch tensors.
+* &#9989; Write Python bindings for SDDMM with Pytorch tensors.
 * Wrap SpMM and SDDMM with **torch.autograd.Function** and **torch.nn.Module** to make them first class citizens of PyTorch.

 ```Python